10 Building Webster’s Lab V2 – Install Citrix XenServer 8.2

 Select UEFI: SanDisk, as shown in Figure 13.
-Installing XenServer using the EUFI option gives a better visual experience than install using the legacy BIOS option.
+Installing XenServer using the EUFI option gives a better visual experience than installing using the legacy BIOS option.

 Note: SanDisk is the brand of thumb drive TinkerTry provided with their server.

 After selecting to boot from the UEFI: SanDisk thumb drive, the XenServer installer begins.
 After a few minutes, the first installation popup appears.
-There is an initial Install screen that appears, but it goes by so fast I could not get a screenshot.
+An initial Install screen appears, but it goes by so fast that I could not get a screenshot.

 Note: Using the UEFI installer, the screen resolution is so detailed and extensive, it made sense only to include the input area for the following Figures.
 Otherwise, you would need a magnifying glass to read the text.

 Use the arrow keys to select the correct keymap and press Enter, as shown in Figure 14.

 Press Enter on the Welcome to Citrix Hypervisor Setup screen, as shown in Figure 15.